bloomberg/container-timing/README.md

 The cross-frame boundary is not breached: elements belonging to iframes are not exposed to the parent frames.
 No timing information is passed to the parent frame unless the developer themselves explicitly pass information via postMessage.

 Most of the information provided by this API can already be estimated, even if in tedious ways.
 Element Timing returns the first rendering time for images and text.
-The PaintTiming API could be used to compute a related timestamp for all the elements within a container root (See [Polyfill](#heading=h.3wxxpyowvuit))
+The PaintTiming API could be used to compute a related timestamp for all the elements within a container root (see [Polyfill](#heading=h.3wxxpyowvuit)).

 ## Polyfill